USS Witter: The Philippines

 Between 29 September and 6 October 1944, Witter made a roundabout voyage from Milne Bay via Treasuries and back to New Guinea at Humboldt Bay.
 At Humboldt Bay, she reported for duty to TU 77.7.1 for the Leyte operation.
 Her task unit, a part of the 7th Fleet Service Force, departed Humboldt Bay on 12 October to take up replenishment station at sea some 180 miles west of the already-invested Palau Islands.
-At mid-month, the oilers she escorted refueled the Leyte invasion force at sea and, on the 18 October, headed for the anchorage at Kossol Passage in the Palaus.
+At mid-month, the oilers she escorted refueled the Leyte invasion force at sea and, on 18 October, headed for the anchorage at Kossol Passage in the Palaus.
 After two days in the Palaus, Witter and her charges got underway to join the main force in Leyte Gulf.
-They arrived in the gulf three days after October 20 assault.
+They arrived in the gulf three days after 20 October assault.

 The warship's visit to Leyte proved to be lively.
 Air attacks by the Japanese abounded.
-During one attack in the early evening of October 24, a Japanese torpedo bomber started a run on Witter from almost dead ahead while she was maneuvering to change anchorages just south of Samar Island.
+During one attack in the early evening of 24 October, a Japanese torpedo bomber started a run on Witter from almost dead ahead while she was maneuvering to change anchorages just south of Samar Island.
 Though it appeared to be hit by her 20-millimeter fire, the plane traversed her entire length to starboard and finally burst into flames some 300 to 400 yards astern.

 The air attacks continued intermittently the following day, and Witter observed many bogeys and picked up others on her radar but contributed no more downed aircraft to the American tally.
 For the remainder of her stay in Leyte Gulf, Witter and the oilers she screened continued underway to avoid numerous air attacks and conduct refueling operations.